Skip to Content

 Key Ingredients

-• Chickpeas: Dried chickpeas produce the best falafel texture, but canned chickpeas work if you’re short on time.
+• Chickpeas: Dried chickpeas will give you the best falafel texture, but canned chickpeas are great when you’re short on time.

-• Spices: Season the falafel mix with kosher salt, ground cumin, coriander powder, and Aleppo pepper (or cayenne pepper) for some heat, or you can replace the individual spices with Baharat seasoning.
+• Spices: Season the falafel mix with kosher salt, ground cumin, coriander powder, and Aleppo pepper (or cayenne pepper), or replace the individual spices with Baharat seasoning.

-• Herbs: Fresh parsley and cilantro leaves add fresh-tasting flavor and a vibrant green color, but you can also mix fresh mint leaves if you want.
+• Herbs: Fresh parsley and cilantro add a fresh, vibrant flavor and color.
+You can also include mint leaves or mix and match herbs based on what you have available.

-• Lemon: Brighten the homemade falafel mixture with fresh lemon juice and zest from one lemon.
-Select a lemon with a vibrant color that is heavy for its size.
-Bring it to room temperature and roll it between your palm and the counter to make it easier to juice.
+• Lemon: Brighten the homemade falafel mixture with lemon juice and zest.
+Look for a lemon with a bright color that’s heavy for its size.
+Let it come to room temperature and roll it between your palm and the counter to make it easier to juice.

-• Pita: Warm the pitas before serving to keep them soft and to prevent them from falling apart.
+• Pita: Warm the pitas in a skillet before serving to keep them soft and prevent them from cracking or breaking apart.

-• Yogurt Tahini Sauce: Prepare a creamy homemade yogurt tahini sauce to garnish the falafel gyros.
-Combine full-fat Greek yogurt, tahini, lemon juice, fresh garlic cloves, mint leaves, ground cumin, kosher salt, and extra-virgin olive oil.
+• Yogurt Tahini Sauce: Falafel gyro tastes even better with a spoonful, or two, of creamy yogurt tahini sauce made from full-fat Greek yogurt, tahini, fresh lemon juice, minced garlic, mint leaves, ground cumin, kosher salt, and extra-virgin olive oil.

-• Toppings: Customize the gyro with your favorite toppings—shredded lettuce, thinly sliced red onion, tomato slices, and cucumbers.
+• Toppings: Customize the gyro with your favorite toppings.
+You can never go wrong with shredded lettuce, thinly sliced red onion, tomato slices, and diced cucumbers.

 Additions and Substitutions